Struna6/RecyclingWarsaw/README.md

 # Description

-Application was made in Swift using xCode.
+Application was made in Swift using Xcode.
 We have used SnapKit and programaticly made ViewControllers, app contains also Animations made using Lottie and ads by Google AdMob.
 App is fully consistent with MVVM and POP pattern.
 Despite using already exisiting solutions we have made fully customizable and expansible TileView.

 # Preview